A complete match management platform for youth cricket coaches

 When a player logs in with their code they see a read-only view of their own data only: their batting pip history, bowling stats, fielding record, and group notes from the coach.
 They cannot see other players' data or edit anything.

 Adding a player's email is optional but recommended.
-It enables:
+It enables password resets and future parent notifications.

-Recording every ball faced — live, during the match
+Recording every ball faced — live, with optional ball quality tagging

 At the top of the Batting tab, four live cards update with every ball: